Quantity theory of money: Before 1900: Early contributions

-The "state savings" (國蓄) chapter of the Guanzi (a Chinese philosophical and political text compiled in the early Han dynasty which discusses concepts of political economy that evolved in the Spring and Autumn period) has been described as the first-ever exposition of the quantity theory of money.
+The "state savings" (國蓄 pinyin:guó xù) chapter of the Guanzi (a Chinese philosophical and political text compiled in the early Han dynasty which discusses concepts of political economy that evolved in the Spring and Autumn period) has been described as the first-ever exposition of the quantity theory of money.

 Economic historian Mark Blaug has called the quantity theory of money "the oldest surviving theory in economics", its origins originating in the 16th century.
 Nicolaus Copernicus noted in 1517 that money usually depreciates in value when it is too abundant, which is by some historians taken as the first mention of the theory.
-Robert Dimand in the chapter on the history of monetary economics in The New Palgrave Dictionary of Economics identified Martín de Azpilcueta (1536) and Jean Bodin (1568) as the originators of a proper theory usable for explaining the observed quadrupling of prices during the phenomenon known as the Price revolution following the influx of silver from the New World to Europe.
+Robert Dimand in the chapter on the history of monetary economics in The New Palgrave Dictionary of Economics identified Martín de Azpilcueta (1536) and Jean Bodin (1568) as the originators of a proper theory usable for explaining the observed quadrupling of prices during the phenomenon known as the Price Revolution following the influx of silver from the New World to Europe.

 John Locke studied the velocity of circulation, and David Hume in 1752 used the quantity theory to develop his price–specie flow mechanism explaining balance of payments adjustments.
 Also Henry Thornton, John Stuart Mill and Simon Newcomb among others contributed to the development of the quantity theory.

 During the 19th century, a main rival of the quantity theory was the real bills doctrine, which says that the issue of money does not raise prices, as long as the new money is issued in exchange for assets of sufficient value.
 According to proponents of the real bills doctrine, money supply responded passively in response to money demand.
 Consequently, there could be no causal influence from money to prices; conversely, the connection ran in the opposite direction: Money demand was determined by income and prices, which were affected by inflation, caused by various real (i.e., non-monetary) reasons.